 Download this page as a PDF

 First of all, you’ll need to create a company page if you haven’t already done that.
-If you have, skip down to the Optimizing Your LinkedIn Company Page section.
+If you have, skip down to the Optimizing Your LinkedIn Company Pagesection.

 How To Create A LinkedIn Company Page

-1. After logging into your LinkedIn profile, click on the “Work” menu item, then, click on “Create a Company Page” in the sidebar that opens.Create a LinkedIn Company Page
+1. After logging into your LinkedIn profile, click on the “Work” menu item, then, click on “Create a Company Page” in the sidebar that opens.LinkedIn interface showing "Work" menu with options including "Create a Company Page" for optimizing LinkedIn company presence.

-2. Select your business type, “Small business” or “Medium to large business”:Create a LinkedIn Company Page
+2. Select your business type, “Small business” or “Medium to large business”:Create a LinkedIn page options including Small business, Medium to large business, Showcase page, and Educational institution with descriptions for each category.

 3. Complete the fields.
-Make sure your spelling is correct and choose the best options available for your business type:Create a LinkedIn Company Page
+Make sure your spelling is correct and choose the best options available for your business type:LinkedIn company page creation form with fields for name, public URL, website, industry, company size, and profile details, illustrating steps to optimize a LinkedIn presence for businesses.

 Optimizing Your LinkedIn Company Page